rupalkhilari/genome-designer/extensions/ServerExtensions.md

 At the moment, server extensions are installed at server build-time and run alongside the rest of the server.

-Types of server extensions, e.g. conversion, are recommended to follow a conventional API.
+Certain types of server extensions, e.g. conversion, are recommended to follow a provided, conventional API.

 Constructor provides REST APIs that the router can call internally for accessing or persisting data.